alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 The equivalent GRASS 7.0 command, not available in GRASS 6.4 is `r.viewshed`, and it does not suffer so.

-In order to keep the number of rows and columns in our calculation under 1000, we actually need to adjust the variable `MAX_VIS_DIST` while considering `R_RES`, as it directly determines this.
-The following commands create a new intermediate variable, `POS_VIS_DIST` (possible visibility distance), which determines the maximum distance we can consider visible without exceeding the limit of 1000 rows or 1000 columns in our visibility calculation.
+In order to keep the number of rows and columns in our calculation under 1000, we actually need to adjust the variable `MAX_VIS_DIST` while considering `R_RES`, as the two are actually tightly linked.
+The following commands create a new intermediate variable, `POS_VIS_DIST` (possible visibility distance), which determines the maximum distance we can possibly define as "visible" without exceeding the limit of 1000 rows or 1000 columns in our visibility calculation.
 If `POS_VIS_DIST` ends up exceeding `MAX_VIS_DIST`, then we opt for `POS_VIS_DIST` by setting `MAX_VIS_DIST` equal to `POS_VIS_DIST`; otherwise we keep on with our original value of `MAX_VIS_DIST`.

 ```bash
 # r.los takes a long time, and the manual says to keep the number of rows and columns